aave/aave-utilities/README.md

 const lendingPool = new LendingPool(provider, {
   LENDING_POOL: lendingPoolAddress,
   REPAY_WITH_COLLATERAL_ADAPTER: repayWithCollateralAddress,
-  SWAP_COLLATERAL_ADAPTER: swapCollateralAdapterAddress,
   WETH_GATEWAY: wethGatewayAddress,
 });

 /*
-- @param `user` //The ethereum address that will liquidate the position
+- @param `user` The ethereum address that will liquidate the position
-- @param `fromAsset` //The ethereum address of the asset you want to repay with (collateral)
+- @param `fromAsset` The ethereum address of the asset you want to repay with (collateral)
-- @param `fromAToken` //The ethereum address of the aToken of the asset you want to repay with (collateral)
+- @param `fromAToken` The ethereum address of the aToken of the asset you want to repay with (collateral)
-- @param `assetToRepay` //The ethereum address of the asset you want to repay
+- @param `assetToRepay` The ethereum address of the asset you want to repay
-- @param `repayWithAmount` //The amount of collateral you want to repay the debt with
+- @param `repayWithAmount` The amount of collateral you want to repay the debt with
-- @param `repayAmount` //The amount of debt you want to repay
+- @param `repayAmount` The amount of debt you want to repay
-- @param `permitSignature` //A permit signature of the tx.
+- @param `permitSignature` A permit signature of the tx.
 Optional
-- @param @optional `repayAllDebt` //Bool indicating if the user wants to repay all current debt.
+- @param @optional `repayAllDebt` Bool indicating if the user wants to repay all current debt.
 Defaults to false
 - @param `rateMode` //Enum indicating the type of the interest rate of the collateral
-- @param @optional `onBehalfOf` //The ethereum address for which user is swaping.
+- @param @optional `onBehalfOf` The ethereum address for which user is swaping.
 It will default to the user address
-- @param @optional `referralCode` //Integrators are assigned a referral code and can potentially receive rewards.
+- @param @optional `referralCode` Integrators are assigned a referral code and can potentially receive rewards.
 It defaults to 0 (no referrer)
-- @param @optional `flash` //If the transaction will be executed through a flasloan(true) or will be done directly through the adapters(false).
+- @param @optional `flash` If the transaction will be executed through a flasloan(true) or will be done directly through the adapters(false).
 Defaults to false
-- @param @optional `useEthPath` //Boolean to indicate if the swap will use an ETH path.
-Defaults to false */ const txs = await lendingPool.repayWithCollateral({
+- @param @optional `useEthPath` Boolean to indicate if the swap will use an ETH path.
+Defaults to false */ const txs: EthereumTransactionTypeExtended[] = await lendingPool.repayWithCollateral({
     user,
     fromAsset,
     fromAToken,
     assetToRepay,
     repayWithAmount,
     repayAmount,
     permitSignature,
     repayAllDebt,
     rateMode,
     onBehalfOf,
     referralCode,
     flash,
     useEthPath,
   });

 // Submit transaction(s) as shown in Transaction Methods header
 ```